-This year, the Fun Food Feed is featuring longevity Blue Zones (BZ) from around the world, and dishes inspired by them.
+This year, the Fun Food Feed is featuring longevity blue zone regions (BZ) from around the world, and dishes inspired by them.

-Spring’s featured longevity Blue Zone is Sardinia, Italy.
+Spring’s featured longevity blue zone region is Sardinia, Italy.

-National Geographic researchers originally identified five Blue Zones: first Sardinia Italy, next Okinawa Japan, and the Seventh Day Adventists of Loma Linda California, then the Nicoya Peninsula of Coast Rica, and Icaria, Greece.
+National Geographic researchers originally identified five blue zone regions: first Sardinia Italy, next Okinawa Japan, and the Seventh Day Adventists of Loma Linda California, then the Nicoya Peninsula of Coast Rica, and Icaria, Greece.

 Nine shared lifestyle habits were found in all five populations:

 - Plant-Based Diet with legumes as a staple

 - Moderate Calorie Intake, stopping eating when feel 80% full

 - Moderate Alcohol of 1-2 glasses per evening (except Adventists, who abstain)